Parliamentary.ai

 Overview

-This bill extends the Gangmasters (Licensing) Act 2004 to cover the construction industry.
-This means that businesses employing workers in the construction industry will need to obtain a license to operate legally, aiming to prevent exploitation of workers.
+This bill extends the Gangmasters (Licensing) Act 2004 to the construction industry.
+This means that businesses employing workers in the construction industry will need a license to operate, protecting workers from exploitation.

 Description